 As long as patients have a smart phone or a computer with video and audio capabilities, they can see a provider through a secure, private online visit.

 Patients using Virtual Urgent Care do not need to be a current UCHealth patient and don’t need insurance.
 Anyone in Colorado, including visitors to the state, can use the service.
-Insurance typically covers the visit, but for those who don’t have insurance, there’s a $49 flat fee.
+Insurance typically covers the visit.

 All Virtual Urgent Care providers are trained now on how to help patients determine if they are at risk for COVID-19.